gaoxin492/gaoxin492.github.io/_pages/about.md

 # 📚 Learning Materials

-😁 If you want the following material without watermarks, please contact me using the email address on the left side and specify your intended use.
+😁 If you want the following material without watermarks, please contact me using the email address and specify your intended use.

 ## Material 1: [Frontiers in Diffusion Model Technologies (1)](1-diffusion-page)
 <div style="display: flex; margin-bottom: 20px;">